-Our school's policy on anti-bullying is set out in our anti-bullying and behaviour policy, found on our website, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying).
+Our setting's policy on anti-bullying is set out in [hyperlink to your policy] which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying).

 We keep a record of known bullying incidents which is shared with and analysed by the Governing body.
-All staff are aware that children with SEND and/or children who identify as Lesbian, Gay, Bisexual or Transgender (LGBT) are more susceptible to being bullied/victims of child abuse.
+All staff are aware that children with SEND and/or children who identify as Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (LGBTQ+) are more susceptible to being bullied/victims of child abuse.

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+However, children who are LGBTQ+ can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+Risks can be compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open.
 It is therefore vital that staff endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.